MihirDomadiya/Trip-Amaze/README.md

    npm start

-This `README.md` provides a professional ending and includes author information to give proper credit.
 Adjust the [GitHub Profile](https://github.com/MihirDomadiya) link if you have a different URL or additional contact information.